-This cake is made a little easier by baking a ball shaped cake and is easily customize able with your own unique pattern or your favorite flower.
+This teapot cake is made a little easier by baking a ball-shaped cake and is easily customized table with your own unique pattern or your favorite flower.
 The possibilities are endless.

 Note: The gum paste we used took about two days to dry, but still left the inside of the spout soft enough to pierce with a bamboo skewer.
 Adjust the drying time of your accents depending on what gum paste recipe you use.

 - 2- 1/2 BALL CAKES BAKED IN A BALL-SHAPED PAN